I'm puzzled by this release, especially as it is listed as a "Vol 1" in a series.

 First, Chandos already has a wonderful, 80-minute disc of the music of Eric Coates, conducted by Rumon Gamba with this same orchestra (the BBC Philharmonic, 2002).
 That CD is an absolute knock-out, containing all the real "greatest hits", with sparkling, energetic music-making and superb sound - rather unlike this latest one from John Wilson, I'm afraid.

 Second, Mr. Wilson has already recorded a lot of Coates.
 There are two late-1990s discs of orchestral works and miniatures for ASV with the BBC Concert Orchestra.
 Then he made another collection with the Royal Liverpool Philharmonic in 2005, for Avie Records.
-And now he takes up this repertoire again, this time with the BBC Philharmonic for Chandos.
+And in 2008, back to the BBC Concert Orchestra he went to record yet another collection for Dutton Epoch.
+Now he takes up this repertoire again, this time with the BBC Philharmonic for Chandos.

 The good news is that there is very little duplication - so far - in all these discs.
 This new Chandos series, however, starts off with three.
 From the ASV recordings, Wilson here duplicates The Dancing Nights and the first of the Two Symphonic Rhapsodies.
 And he duplicates the London Everyday Suite with Gamba's Chandos disc.
 One has to expect many more duplicates will be inevitable with future installments.